alexhkurz/algorithm-analysis-2023/resources/model-checking/MutexExamples.md

 ## Mutual Exclusion - Second Try

-The second try solves the problem of the first one, but has its own shortcomings.
+The second try achieves mutual exclusion avoiding deadlock (as in the first try) but forces both processes to take turns.
+(If one process "quits", the other "starves".)

 ```c
 bool    turn;